hgminh95/blog/content/posts/which-loop-is-faster.md

 You can clearly see that loop #1 is faster.
 Now, let's find out why that is the case.

+**NOTE**:

+- In this blog we use [Google Benchmark Library](https://github.com/google/benchmark) to run benchmark code and [perf](https://perf.wiki.kernel.org/index.php/Main_Page) to collect performance counters from kernel and CPU.
+You can check them out if you are not familiar.
+- I uses Linux and Intel CPU for this.
+Other platforms might be different.

 ## Page fault

 [Page fault](https://en.wikipedia.org/wiki/Page_fault) happens when we try to access memory that is not in the main memory.
 The kernel need to delay the program and load the memory from storage like hard drive, which is very expensive.
 Since loop #2 jumps back and forth between different pages, it could trigger more page fault than #1 if N is big enough.